abisummers/abisummers.github.io/src/pages/articles/paralympics.md

 The games were intense!
 The speed at which they move is crazy, there were moments were multiple points were scored without the time remaining going down - meaning that they were getting a point in less than a second!
 Their reaction times are so impressive.

 We didn't stay for the medal ceremony because by this time I was feeling awful.
-I felt rude not staying, because the athletes worked incredible hard for this moment, so I feel like it should be celebrated.
+I felt rude not staying, because the athletes worked incredibly hard for this moment, so I feel like it should be celebrated.
 A lot of the crowd had already left.
 I'm not sure if other people have had this experience, but I've noticed that a lot of French people will leave if there's no one French left to play or receive a medal.
 This seems wild to me, because I want to see _everyone_ play, not just the athletes representing the country I'm from.

 I'm excited to visit the Grand Palais when it's open to the public again because it's such a beautiful building.
 It's so cool that there was an olympic sport here!